owenryanul/Murder-in-Morpork/README.md

-If you want would like to play, find your copy of the Compleat Ankh-Morpork City Guide(easily avaible from various booksellers), download this repository and start reading from the
+If you would like to play, find your copy of the Compleat Ankh-Morpork City Guide(easily available from various booksellers), download this repository and start reading from the
 Rulebook.
 For your first case, I recommend playing the Case of the Perished Fishmonger.